Vagrantin/wp_nonces/README.md

 ```
 * Now you can run `composer update` this will trigger the install of the package.
-* Then you **have** to go to the `vendor/vagrantin/wp-nonce/ directory` to perform all the following steps.
+* Then you **have** to go to the `vendor/vagrantin/wp-nonce/` directory to perform all the following steps.

-**From here we consider that you are in the vendor/vagrantin/wp-nonce/ directory for all the next steps**
+**From here we consider that you are in the `vendor/vagrantin/wp-nonce/` directory for all the next steps**

 ## PHPUnit Test
- * The PHPUnit Test files in *Test/* folder, it's called `nonceTest.php`
+ * The PHPUnit test files are in the *Test/* folder, named `nonceTest.php`

 ## WP-NONCE

- * The wp-nonce demo files in the `src/wp-content/plugins/` folder it's called `wp_nonce_demo.php`
+ * The wp-nonce demo file is in the `src/wp-content/plugins/` folder named `wp_nonce_demo.php`

 ### Wordpress
- * Because the test are based on Wordpress Dev environement, we need to setup a mysql db
+ * Because those tests are based on Wordpress Dev environement, we have to setup a mysql database, it has to be a new database has those tests are destructive.

-1. Setup and create a test Database in mysql
+1. Setup and create a test Database in mysql.
-2. Use wp-tests-config-sample.php to create a wp-tests-config.php file
+2. Use wp-tests-config-sample.php to create a wp-tests-config.php file, so Wordpress Dev can access this newly created database.

 ### Run the Tests